A complete guide to people counting technology and its uses. People Counting in 2026: The Complete Guide

 How much do people counting sensors cost?

-The cost of the system depends upon the sensor model type and quantities needed to adequately cover the desired area.
+The cost depends upon the sensor model type and quantities needed to adequately cover the desired area.
 The cost includes three main components:

 How many people counters do I need?